 Annuities: Beware of Unsuitable Investments for Seniors

 The senior citizen population is large, growing, and by some estimates, hold two-thirds of the individual wealth in the United States.
-By the year 2030, the number of seniors is projected to be twice as large as it was in 2000.
+By the year 2050, the number of seniors is projected to be nearly twice as large as it was in 2012.
 Since many seniors have been able to save up a nest egg for their retirement years, they are often targeted with fraud in a way that younger people with no savings are not.

 With billions of dollars in sales to be made, insurance companies may offer commissions as high as 10 percent to agents to sell products like long-term deferred annuities to senior citizens.
 In this environment, consumers should arm themselves with information to protect their interests.
 The Attorney General provides the following tips to consider before purchasing an annuity: